 ENRP 6102.
 Environmental Sciences II: Life Sciences.
 3 Credits.

 Basic life sciences crucial to environmental issues, including biology, ecology, environmental health and toxicology, epidemiology, and agriculture; biodiversity, ecosystem services, habitat preservation, deforestation, conservation biology, nutrient cycling, and the impacts of climate change on living systems.
 Restricted to students in the MA in environmental resource policy; graduate certificate in contexts of environmental policy; and BA/MA in environmental studies and environmental resource policy programs; permission of the instructor may be substituted.

 ENRP 6140.
-Environmental Impact Statement Procedures and Environmental Law.
+Introduction to Environmental Law.
 3 Credits.

 ENRP 6145.
 Global Environmental Justice and Policy.
 3 Credits.

 Environmental justice, considered as both a movement and a public policy.
 Examination of environmental injustices—both perceived and actual—affecting individuals, communities, and populations.
 Adherence to, and enforcement of, environmental laws and regulations that affect the allocation of environmental benefits and the distribution of sources of toxic pollution and other hazards.

 ENRP 6295.
 Research Topics in Environmental Resource Policy.
 1-3 Credits.

 May be repeated for credit to a maximum of 6 credits.

 ENRP 6298.
 Seminar in Environmental Resource Policy.
 3 Credits.

 The capstone seminar involves team development of a project sponsored by an external entity, such as a government agency or non-governmental organization, or participation in an aspect of a research project directed by a faculty member.
 The student team functions as an external consultant tasked with analysis of the chosen issue.